-Captions should appear in the text body by the figure call-outs, not as part of the figure files or in a separate document.
+Captions should appear in the text body by the figure call-outs (near where the figures are to appear), and not as part of the figure files or in a separate document.

 6. SCANNING

 If you are scanning art, the resolution should be set at 300 dots per inch (dpi) for grayscale or color.
 The original image area should be at least 5 inches wide.
 If the original is smaller than 5 inches, then the scanning resolution should be set higher (for example, 400 dpi for a 4-inch piece of art).
 Line art such as charts, graphs, or pen drawings should be scanned at 600 to 900 dpi grayscale.